 Da Ischia L’Arte

+What to know: Translating poetry presents challenges not found when translating basic prose.
+You arm yourself with the same essential tools: dictionary, verb book, and thesaurus, however, for poetry translations, you also need to add creativity.
+Your aim is to maintain a line-for-line translation while sustaining the author’s “voice.”
+Given the differences in sentence structure between languages, this can be tricky, and occasionally no matter how you hard you try, a line-for-line is impossible.
 Other problems occur when you overuse the thesaurus to a point where the word takes on a new meaning.
-This can happen when you think your word fits the “idea” better than that of the poet.
-A good translator has to put ego aside and keep the poet in mind at all times.
-If you think you can do better, write your own poetry, don’t rewrite the work of someone who has trusted you and paid you to do a worthy translation.
+This happens when you think your word fits the “idea” better than that of the poet.
+A good translator needs to put ego aside and keep the poet in mind at all times.
+If you think you can do better, write your own poetry.
+Don’t rewrite the work of someone who has trusted you and paid you to do a worthy translation.

 There are times when a poem is so encumbered in idiomatic nuance and ambiguous metaphors it can take as long, or possibly longer, to translate than it took the poet to write it.
 I’ve experienced this on a few occasions, where even after extensive conversations with the poet, I’m still scratching my head and wondering how he got “this” idea out of “that.”